-4.3.14.1 Line Counter
+4.3.15 Line Counter

-This algorithm only offers object counting.
-To trigger events when objects cross a line, use Basic, Intermediate, or Advanced analytics.
-For reports on object counting, contact support@cat.co.za.
+This algorithm only offers object counting for objects crossing a line using a normal camera.
+To trigger events when objects cross a line, use Basic, Intermediate, or Advanced algorithm options within the Analytics type.

+For reports on object counting, contact support@cathexisvideo.com.